Injuries change dynamic heading into women’s March Madness

 INDIANA

 The top-seeded Hoosiers may have to play at least their first weekend of the tournament without reserve forward Kiandra Browne, who suffered a hip injury in the Big Ten Tournament quarterfinals.
-Browne had to leave the floor in a wheel chair.
+Browne had to leave the floor in a wheelchair.

 The Hoosiers ended up losing in the semifinals to Ohio State, blowing a 24-point halftime lead.